 Location

-In addition to considering the proximity to your own home, you’ll also want to think about the types of clients you’ll serve.
-If they tend to live or do business in a certain area of town, it may make sense to choose a space that’s farther from you but closer to them.
+In addition to considering the proximity to your home, you’ll also want to consider the types of clients you’ll serve.
+If they tend to live or do business in a particular area of town, choosing a space that’s farther from you but closer to them may make sense.

 Cost